-Stephen E. Gorman, 66, retired as Chief Executive Officer of Air Methods Corporation in 2020.
+Stephen E. Gorman retired as Chief Executive Officer of Air Methods Corporation in 2020.
 Prior to that, he served as the President and Chief Executive Officer of Borden Dairy Company from 2014 until July 2017.
 Prior to joining Borden Dairy Company, he was with Delta Air Lines, Inc. from 2007 to 2014, where he was the Chief Operating Officer.
 From 2003 to 2007 Mr. Gorman served as the President and Chief Executive Officer of Greyhound Lines, Inc. Mr. Gorman was also the Executive Vice President, Operations Support and President, North America for Krispy Kreme Doughnuts, Inc. from 2001 to 2003.
-He currently serves as the Lead Director of ArcBest Corporation (Compensation Committee, and Nominating and Governance Committee).
-He earned a Bachelor of Science from Eureka College and a Master of Business Administration from Bradley University.
+He currently serves on the board of FedEx Corporation and previously served on the board of ArcBest Corporation from July 2015 to August 2022.

-Mr. Gorman brings to our Board extensive leadership from his roles as chief executive officer of three companies and operations experience as a senior executive of several companies, including companies with global operations.
-He also has mergers and acquisitions experience as well as financial expertise.
+Mr. Gorman brings to our Board extensive leadership experience from his roles as chief executive officer of three companies, and his operations experience as a senior executive of several companies, including companies with global operations, provides valuable insight to the board on questions of operations and safety oversight.
+His prior executive experience also offered him experience with both mergers and acquisitions as well as financial matters.